NCCA/PCCSlides/Lecture12/slides.md

   - What are exceptions and what is try-except block
   - The structure of .obj file and how to save simple .obj meshes
 - **Homework**
-  - Using the code above write the remaining faces of the cube, check in Maya if the file is correct
+  - Python files are text files too.
+Can you write the program that opens Python file and saves into another script, adding empty comment for every line of code

 --

 # Next time

 - **What will you learn next time**
-  - How to create games with Pygame
+  - More insight into vector algebra
-  - Procedural content generation for games
+  - How to complete .obj file exporter with normals

 --